liiight/notifiers/README.rst

 See `Changelog <CHANGELOG.md>`_ for recent changes

-Got an app or service and you want to enable your users to use notification with their provider of choice?
+Got an app or service and you want to enable your users to use notifications with their provider of choice?
 You don't need to implement a solution yourself, or use individual provider libs.
 A one stop shop for all notification providers with a unified and simple interface.
 See below for a list of `Supported providers`_

 Advantages